-Our mission is to drive positive change through dedicated environmental advocacy and consultation.
-With a steadfast commitment to justice and sustainability, we have proudly supported the San Carlos Apache Tribe in their formal tribal consultation with the EPA on federal Copper Smelter National Emission Standards for Hazardous Air Pollutants.
-Our tailored assistance empowered the tribe to navigate the engagement process with confidence, ensuring their voices were heard.
+We have supported the San Carlos Apache Tribe in formal tribal consultation with the EPA regarding federal Copper Smelter National Emission Standards for Hazardous Air Pollutants.
+Through tailored research and data-driven support, we helped strengthen their engagement and ensure their concerns were clearly represented.

 In Los Angeles County, we have taken a multifaceted approach to environmental justice.
-Notably, we supported the Lincoln Heights community in collaboration with California Communities Against Toxics and the Lincoln Heights Community Coalition.
-As part of this work, we developed a globally accessible interactive map visualizing vapor intrusion sites, equipping residents with critical information about environmental health risks.
-We also contributed to community meetings, peaceful protest materials, and alternative land-use proposals to challenge a proposed distribution center near several Title 1 schools in an area ranked in the 97th percentile on CalEnviroScreen for environmental vulnerability.
+We supported the Lincoln Heights community in partnership with California Communities Against Toxics and the Lincoln Heights Community Coalition.
+As part of this work, we developed an interactive, publicly accessible map identifying vapor intrusion sites, providing residents with critical information about environmental health risks.

 Examples of Our Work